Surgery recovery frustrates me

 Typically I log between 12,000 and 15,000 steps per day.

 Now I barely crack the 3000 step barrier.

 I really cannot complain.
 I have vision in my left eye.
-Vision that looks like someone half filled my eye with water but vision nonetheless.
+Vision that looks like someone half-filled my eye with water but sight nonetheless.
 I remain extraordinarily grateful for the surgery I experienced.
 I just wanted to share a little of my perspective post vitreoretinal surgery.